nisharao321/exp5/postest.md

 c.
 B-J-1<br>
 <b>d.
 B-J+1</b><br>

 Q 6.
-If m is the no of mesh in a ventilation network, order of equation of polynomial required to solve network by Kirchhoff’s laws is equal to
+If m is the no of mesh in a ventilation network, order of equation of polynomial required to solve network by Kirchhoff’s laws is equal to<br>
 <b>a.
 2<sup>(m-1)</sup></b><br>
 b.
 2<sup>(m+1)</sup><br>
 c.
 2<sup>(m)</sup><br>